Words, Music, Memory: (Re)presenting Voices of the Holocaust

 This ten-panel traveling exhibit and accompanying digital gallery guide highlights the links along the chain of commemoration that connect the past and the present and generation to generation.
 While the panels focus on the words of writers who witnessed the Holocaust, the gallery guide includes biographies of the writers, sketches by the panel illustrators, information about musical and dramatic pieces adapted from the writers' works, and interviews with composers, lyricists, performers, and producers.
 It also provides visitors with opportunities to access performance videos and share their perspectives.

 Produced in partnership with the KSU Bailey School of Music and soprano Sheena Ramirez of the James Madison University (JMU) School of Music, the exhibit opened on September 19, 2021 at 3:00 p.m. in conjunction with a lecture/performance featuring the Holocaust compositions of Dr. Laurence Sherr and Lori Laitman.
-Click here for a concert flyer and here for the program.
+View below for a concert flyer and for the program.

 Words, Music, Memory remained on display at the KSU Center through November 9, 2021, when it accompanied a closing concert in memory of Kristallnacht at Morgan Hall at 7:30 p.m.
-Click here for more details.
-Click here for a press release and here to view the concert program.
-You can watch a video of that performance here:
+Watch the video below:

 On December 5, the exhibit traveled to James Madison University where it accompanied Sheena Ramirez's DMA recital performance.
-Watch a video of that performance below:
+Watch the video of that performance below:

 The exhibit was on display at the Forbes Center for the Performing Arts at James Madison University (JMU) through January 28, 2022 when it accompanied an encore performance of Lori Laitman and Laurence Sherr's compositions in conjunction with a day-long residency for composer Lori Laitman sponsored by the Cohen Center for the Humanities.
-Click here to learn more about JMU's programs for Holocaust Remembrance Week in 2022.
+Learn more about JMU's programs for Holocaust Remembrance Week in 2022.

 Words, Music, Memory will be on display at the Mary Church Terrell Main Library at Oberlin College during October and November, 2023.
 The Oberlin program will culminate with a lecture performance on November 16, 2023, featuring soprano Sheena Ramirez, oboist Courtney Miller, and pianist Daniel Michalak.
 Curator Adina Langer will provide commentary during the performance and also lecture to students about Holocaust commemoration and curating traumatic histories.